railwayapp-templates/strapi/README.md

 - Click the Railway button 👆
 - Add the environment variables
-  - If you choose not to add the Cloudinary related environment variables, your media will not be persisted between deploys.
+- Media will automatically be persisted between deploys!

 ## 💻 Developing locally